v-exec/Purity/README.md

 Using predominantly HTML and CSS, and very limited PHP, one can make a template that displays their content as they please, whilst having _Purity_ deal with parsing the text files.

-The parser allows for seamless integration of jpg, png, svg, and gif images / videos, creation of links (both pointing towards other `artifacts` and other sites, lists grouped by tags, access to other artifacts' information, embedded media, and custom styling of these elements through CSS).
+The parser allows for seamless integration of jpg, png, svg, and gif images, videos, audio files, creation of links (both pointing towards other `artifacts` and other sites, lists grouped by tags, access to other artifacts' information, embedded media, and custom styling of these elements through CSS).

 For the more tech-oriented, `artifacts` can also be created procedurally in _Purity_, if ever one wants auto-generated pages, for instance.
 Furthermore, PHP and _Purity_'s intuitive writing system can be mixed; that is to say, code can be called from the text - making it very useful to expand and implement custom content formatting and generation.